How to tenderize skirt steak?

 The Role of Acidity in Tenderizing Meat

-Acidic ingredients play a crucial role in tenderizing meat by breaking down proteins and connective tissues in the muscle fibers.
-This chemical reaction, known as denaturation, softens the meat, making it more tender and easier to chew.
+Acidic ingredients play a crucial role in tenderizing skirt steak by breaking down proteins and connective tissues in the muscle fibers.
+This chemical reaction, known as denaturation, helps with skirt steak tenderizing, making the meat softer, more tender, and easier to chew.

 In addition to tenderizing, acids help enhance flavor by creating a tangy and complex profile.
 They also improve the meat’s ability to retain moisture during cooking, preventing it from becoming dry.
 When paired with other marinade components like oil, salt, and spices, acids contribute to a well-rounded and flavorful preparation.